Bankers in Swiss trial for helping 'Putin's wallet'

 So where did he get millions of dollars to put into Swiss bank accounts?

-This is the question Zurich prosecutors say the accused four former bankers should have asked.
+This is the question Zurich prosecutors say the accused former bankers should have asked.
 It was well known the cellist was a close friend of Russian President Vladimir Putin, and is even rumoured to be godfather to Mr Putin's daughter.

 Under Swiss law, banks are required to reject or close accounts if they have doubts about the account holder, or the source of the money.